So you want to travel Australia, to go bush and outback, to take your family to all the wonderful places that our country has to offer.

 I’m here to tell you that you’ll be just fine.
 We’ve homeschooled our five children from the start, and we’ve travelled on and off for their entire lives.

-You have three options – maintaining enrolment at their school, distance education, or homeschooling.
+For homeschooling while travelling, you have three options – maintaining enrolment at their school, distance education, or homeschooling.

-For those with no long-term interest in homeschooling it’s probably the best – IF it’s available.
+For those with no long-term interest in homeschooling it’s probably the best option – IF it’s available.
 It depends on state legislation and the attitude of the school itself – while some schools will send you off with excitement and congratulations, some schools will just not do it.

 If they won’t or can’t, then it’s onto the other options.